Genetic Bloat – DDR Dogs – Gastric Torsion

 If you have done research please report the findings and we will adjust the list accordingly.
 The list may change and be updated often due to the difficulty of sharing this more hidden specific health issue.

 If you have done research please report the findings and we will adjust the list accordingly.
 The list may change and be updated often due to the difficulty of truth telling and sharing this more hidden specific health issue.

 Dogs that did bloat or passed from bloat.
 Therefore pass a pre-disposition to there progeny.
 If you have a direct descendent from a dog on this list it would be a good idea to look into having the stomach tacked as precaution.

 - Rex vom Ludwigseck The R litter had other Issues

 - Ron vom Ludwigseck

 - Nino vom ICER

 - Walko Vom Grafental

-• Sando vom Haus Iris Presented many additional Issues, Best to avoid all together
+- Sando vom Haus Iris Presented many additional Issues, Best to avoid all together